renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-explainer.md

   LightImage={MpcIdealLight}
   DarkImage={MpcIdealDark}
   isSvg={true}
-  caption="The idealized version of MPC with a trusted evaluator." width="50%" widthMobile="90%"
+  caption="The idealized version of MPC with a trusted evaluator.
+The actual MPC protocol does not require a trusted party." width="50%" widthMobile="90%"
 />